Note: this post originally came out in October, 2016 and has been updated with additional recommendations as of July, 2018.

 Check prices on Amazon for This is How You Lose Her by Junot Diaz

-Note: Since this list was first compiled, Junot Diaz has been accused of sexual misconduct.
+Note: Since this list was first compiled, Junot Diaz has been accused of misconduct.
 While I find his behavior abhorrent, I still think this book was a great read.
 However, this changes my understanding of the novel, which I still believe is worth reading.

 The Magicians by Lev Grossman